top of page

 Design Resources for Homelessness

-Design Resources for Homelessness is a knowledge resource that shares information about practical research, best practices and related content on the design of facilities for persons that are experiencing homelessness.
-It addresses emergency, transitional and permanent supportive housing types, housing first projects, and also day centers, clinics, and service outreach facilities.
-It is a non-profit initiative funded by donations and grants.
-Its information is provided without charge.
+Design Resources for Homelessness is a knowledge platform that shares information about applied research and best practices in designing facilities for persons experiencing homelessness.
+It addresses emergency, transitional housing, permanent supportive and housing first projects, and day centers, including clinics and service outreach facilities.

-This curated collection includes best practices case studies, reports on the needs of persons in crisis, and extensive bibliographies of evidence-based, practical information for use in architectural programming and organization requests for donor funding.
-It fills the need to connect the findings of relevant practical research to these ideas’ use within constructed environments.
+This curated collection includes best practice case studies, reports on the needs of persons in crisis, and extensive bibliographies of evidence-based, practical information for use in architectural programming and organization requests for donor funding.
+It fills the need to connect the relevant practical research findings to constructed environments.
 The result can be enhanced recovery for persons afflicted with the trauma of homelessness.

 Design Resources for Homelessness provides information to diverse groups: